-I recently revisited our old family house that I had grown up in.
-Unfortunately that area has been redesignated and it’s turned into a slum.
+Also I had imaginary friends and pets when I was a little girl.
+But on my last trip home to Dubai, I met a little girl who had actually made ME her imaginary sister!
+It is a funny story: The house and neighbourhood that I grew up in had been turned into a slum.
 My heart sank when I saw the state it was in and how many families are currently crammed in it.
 Then a lady I’ve never seen before came out.
 To my surprise she called me by name right away!
 Turns out her little daughter found a bunch of my old school books – which are filled with my doodles and ramblings, and she told me how she calls Lavanya her sister.
 It was the cutest thing.

 What is your career ambition and what are you doing or plan to do to accomplish that goal?